 - Utility bill, not more than two months old, issued to applicant (examples include gas, electric, sewer, water, cable or phone bill).
 Cellular phone and pager bill are not accepted.

-- Official transcript from William & Mary (can be obtained from the Registrar's Office).
+- Official transcript from William & Mary.
 There is a $7 fee for this.
 For new students, the earliest you can obtain this is after the add/drop period of that semester.
 When requesting the transcript, list your street address on the form, as what you list will be printed on the transcript.
 If you live on campus, street addresses can be found on each individual hall page.

 - Current automobile or life insurance bill (cards or policies are not accepted).

 - Change of address confirmation from the U.S. Postal Service (USPS) of postmarked U.S. mail with forwarding address label.
 This only works if you previously had another U.S. address.
 You can request an address change online ($1) or in person (free), and the Postal Service will mail you an address confirmation.

 Proof of Social Security Number (you need one from this list only if you have a Social Security Number)